sweattep/ancient_quotes/README.md

 >Woe to them! for they have started aside from me: they are cowards; for they have sinned against me: yet I redeemed them, but they spoke falsehoods against me

 >Say to the cowardly: "Be strong; do not fear!
 Here is your God; vengeance is coming.
 God's retribution is coming; he will save you."

+>Do not give yourself as security because you are shamed before people.

+>Now people swear oaths by someone greater than themselves, and confirmation of an oath puts an end to all dispute.